ReactQuantum/ReactQuantum/README.md

 <h2>Contribute</h2>
 Feel free to fork this repo and submit pull requests.
-If you'd like to report bugs or send suggestions, please contact us at
+If you'd like to report bugs or send suggestions, please log an issue or contact us at
 <a href="mailto:react.quantum@gmail.com">react.quantum@gmail.com</a>.

 <h2>Team</h2>